tessmonical/ao3-bookmark-getter/readme.md

 (If you just want your public bookmarks, don't type your password, and it won't log you in to fetch the private ones)

+It will prompt you to ask if you would like to include series and if you would like metadata (just titles for now) in addition to URLs.
+If you want to import URLs into calibre, don't get metadata- you just want a list of URLs.
+If you are using some other tool, the title might be helpful.

-If all goes well, this should print out a list of urls (if you have a LOT of bookmarks,give it a minute or two).
+If all goes well, this should print out a list of urls for each work/series you have bookmarked.
 Those URLs are every one of your bookmarks.
 You can copy and paste them into other programs or files.

-## What about series that I've bookmarked

-It asks you if you want those, now!
-When prompted, type "y" to get series.
-Type anything else to just get non-series works.
+## Limitations
+Currently, because of the way this script searches for titles (regular expressions, instead of actually parsing HTML), any works with titles that contain the characters "<" or ">" in them won't be included.
+If you have works with funky titles, you may have to download those ones manually.

 ## It stopped working!

 Uh-oh!
 Let me know ASAP if this happens.
 Use the "Issues" tab above to leave a bug report.
 I'll fix it as soon as I'm able.